Lottery Winners: The Stories and Circumstances Behind the Big Wins

 If you think that winning the lottery guarantees you’ll live out the rest of your days in happiness, then you might need to hear a few cautionary tales about lotto winners who lost it all.
 There’s a reason that some people think that there’s a lottery curse, and that’s because so many big winners go on to live tragic lives.

 Some of the misfortune comes from winners not being able to rein in their spending, which was the case with David Lee Edwards.
 An ex-convict at the time of his big Powerball win, Edwards said in a press conference that he was determined to spend wisely and make the most of this second chance at life.
 However, he went on to spend $3 million of his $27 million jackpot within just three months.
 Within five years, Edwards was penniless and living in a storage unit.
+His story isn't that far off from that of Willie Hurt, although the latter's ended in even more tragedy.

 Other winners who lost it all did so by trusting the wrong people.
 One example is Abraham Shakespeare, an honest but naive Florida man who won a $30 million jackpot and was murdered by a greedy woman who only wanted his fortune.
 Unfortunately, some lottery winners’ luck runs out real quick.